Paweł Stolarski

-Paweł Stolarski (born 28 January 1996) is a Polish professional footballer who plays as a right-back for Ekstraklasa club Motor Lublin.
+Paweł Stolarski (born 28 January 1996) is a Polish professional footballer who plays as a right-back for IV liga Lesser Poland club Orzeł Ryczów.

 Club career

 Stolarski receinving a bronze medal after finishing third in the 2020-21 Ekstraklasa season with Pogoń Szczecin.

 On 28 February 2013, Stolarski made his debut, aged 17, for Wisła Kraków in the Polish Cup match against Jagiellonia Białystok.
 After that, he played for Lechia Gdańsk.

 International career

 Stolarski played for Poland national under-17 football team during 2013 UEFA Under-17 Championship qualifying round, scoring two game-winning goals.
 He was the captain of the national side during the 2013 UEFA European Under-17 Football Championship elite round.